opendevtools/rescript-intl/README.md

 ## Node

-Node only has support for `en-US` locale by default.
+**Node 13 added full ICU support and there should be no issues with wrong formatting.** If you need to run a Node version before 13 it only has support for `en-US` locale by default.
 If your code is failing with wrong formatting you'll need to install full locale support using:

 ```